We Ship Worldwide! | FREE SHIPPING! for US Continental orders over $145. Click for details.

 Harken Traveler Cars: Smooth, Efficient Mainsail Control (Selection Guide)

-A Harken traveler car is the sliding carriage that rides your mainsheet traveler track and lets you set the mainsail’s sheeting angle precisely under load.
-The short answer on choosing one: match the car’s size and load rating to your boat, and—critically—to the width of your existing Harken traveler track (13, 22, 27, 32 or 42 mm), then pick the bearing type and control setup for how hard you push the boat.
+A Harken traveler car is the ball-bearing carriage that rides your mainsheet traveler track and lets you set the mainsail's sheeting angle precisely under load; the right one is matched to your boat's mainsheet load and to your track width (16, 22, 27, 32 or 42 mm).
+Once size and load rating are correct, you choose the bearing type and control setup for how hard you push the boat.

-A traveler car is the key moving part of a mainsheet traveler system: it slides along the track so you can move the mainsheet attachment point to windward or leeward and control the twist and angle of the mainsail.
+A traveler car is the key moving part of a mainsheet traveler system.
+It slides along the track so you can move the mainsheet attachment point to windward or leeward and control the twist and angle of the mainsail.
 Harken cars use recirculating ball bearings (or captive bearings on smaller models) so they move smoothly even when the mainsheet is loaded up.
-The standalone answer: a Harken traveler car is a track-mounted, ball-bearing carriage that carries the mainsheet block and lets you trim mainsail angle without easing sheet tension.
+In short: a Harken traveler car is a track-mounted, ball-bearing carriage that carries the mainsheet block and lets you trim mainsail angle without easing sheet tension.

 • Low-friction performance: ball-bearing systems allow effortless adjustment and precise control, even under high mainsheet load.